 Community service is an integral part of William’s musical outlook.
 He enjoys volunteering and performing free concerts and outreach activities throughout the local community.
 He routinely works with schools, the Salvation Army, nursing homes, non-profits, and professional music organizations.

-William is a junior at the Eastman School of Music and studies with Professor Ann Schein.
+William is a senior at the Eastman School of Music and studies with Professor Alan Chow.
 He is pursuing a Bachelor of Music Degree as a piano performance major, while also exploring his interests in composition, technology, business and writing.

 Visit him at www.williamhume.com